 The goal is for you to walk away from this post feeling TOTALLY empowered as you make those curriculum decisions this year.

 I’ve been a homeschool mom for over a decade now.
 Long enough to get my feet wet for some of you veterans out there, but an eternity for those of you just beginning.
 But I’m not new to teaching by any means.

 I taught K-2 grades for 9 years in the public school before I started this homeschool journey.
-My degree had an emphasis in curriculum design, so I was super excited in 2004, when I began evaluating homeschool students for their year end evaluation (a Florida thing) and helping their parents select curriculum that would fit their needs.
+My degree had an emphasis on curriculum design, so I was super excited in 2004 when I began evaluating homeschool students for their year-end evaluation (a Florida thing) and helping their parents select curriculum that would fit their needs.

 Since then I’ve studied just about everything out there.
 Whether for my job with Teach Them Diligently, my friends, or my own home, I’ve learned a lot about the great stuff out there to help us teach our children!
 So let’s roll up our sleeves and get to the bottom of how you can select a homeschool curriculum that works for your family!

 Before we can actually learn the steps for choosing curriculum, we need to throw away the myths.
 So let’s start by dispelling some of those well-worn myths about homeschool curriculum.

 Dispel the Myths about Choosing Homeschool Curriculum